A Penalty Method for Rank Minimization Problems in Symmetric Matrices: Constraint Qualification of the SDCMPCC Formulation

 \section{Constraint Qualification of the SDCMPCC Formulation}

 SDCMPCC problems are generally hard to solve and there have been discussions on potential methods to solve them \cite{wu2015properties,zhang2011convergence}, including relaxation and penalty methods.
 The original SDCMPCC formulation and all its variations fall into the genre of nonlinear semidefinite programming.
-There has been some previous work on algorithms for solving nonlinear semidefinite programming problems, including an Augmented Lagrangian method and a proximal gradient method.
 Most existing algorithms use the KKT conditions as criteria for checking local optimality, and they terminate at KKT stationary points.
 The validity of KKT conditions at local optima can be guaranteed by constraint qualification.
 However, as pointed out in \cite{dsye2010}, common constraint qualifications such as LICQ and Robinson CQ are violated for SDCMPCC.
 The question arises as to whether any constraint qualification holds at the SDCMPCC formulation of a rank minimization problem.
 In this section we'll show that a constraint qualification called calmness holds at any local optimum of the SDCMPCC formulation.
+In this section, we assume only that $\mathcal{C}$ is given by the intersection of a closed convex cone and the set of solutions to a collection of continuous inequalities.